-Relocating is full of challenges and pitfalls, and partnering with an experienced international moving company to Germany like SDC International Shipping will help you overcome many of those problems.
+Challenges and pitfalls abide when moving continents, and an experienced international moving company to Germany like SDC International Shipping will partner with you to help make it easy.

 First of all, you will want to take most of your furniture with you.
 American furniture is fantastic, high quality at reasonable prices.
-Many European visitors hire SDC International Shipping to ship furniture they bought while on vacation in the US back to Europe for them.
+Many European visitors hire SDC International Shipping to ship furniture they bought while traveling in the US back to Europe.

-SDC specializes in international household moving to Germany, and knows exactly how to move your household to Germany while both protecting your belongings and saving you space and budget.
+SDC specializes in international households moving to Germany and knows exactly how to move your household to Germany while both protecting your belongings and saving you space and budget.
 The legs and stands of most tables and beds are carefully removed and wrapped.
 All wood furniture is wrapped to protect from scratches along the way.

 You will want to take your personal effects with you.
-For your fragile items, you should rely on SDC’s professional packing service rather than packing by yourself as items that you pack yourself can’t be insured against damage.
+For your fragile items, you should rely on SDC’s professional packing service rather than packing by yourself, as items that you pack yourself can’t be insured against damage.
 Special boxes are available for artwork and mirrors.
-Custom crates that will protect your special items can be built for unusually shaped items or particularly valuable possessions.
+Custom crates that protect your special items can be built for unusually shaped items or precious possessions.

 German Customs and Regulations